 With an experienced team specialised in children’s libraries and children’s literature events, Authors Aloud offers a comprehensive service to connect you with the right author for your school and even provides additional arrangements such as book sales and communications to help make the most of your author visit.

-The New Zealand Book Council provides a similar service in New Zealand Aotearoa.
+The New Zealand Book Council provides a similar service called Writers in Schools, for those based in New Zealand Aotearoa.